WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * putImageData() performs a color space conversion to the color space of the destination canvas.

 ### Limitations
-* No support for arbitrary color spaces and bit depth.
+* No support for arbitrary user-defined color spaces and bit depths.
 This capability could be added in the future.
 The current proposal attempts to solve the problem with a minimal API surface, and keeps the implementation scope reasonable.
 The extensible design will allow us to extend the capabilities in the future if necessary.
 The rec-2020 space was chosen for its very wide gamut and its non-virtual primary colors, which strikes a balance that is deemed practical.
-* toDataURL is lossy when us on a canvas that is in the linear-rec-2020 space.
+* toDataURL is lossy, depending on the file format, when used on a canvas that is in the linear-rec-2020 space.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.
 * ImageData uses float32, which is inefficient due to memory consumption and necessary conversion operations.
 Float32 was chosen because it is convenient for manipulation (e.g. image processing) due to its native support in JavaScript (and current CPUs).
-A possible extension would be to add and option for rec-2020 content to be encoded as float16s packed into Uint16 values.
+A possible extension would be to add and option for linear-rec-2020 content to be encoded as float16s packed into Uint16 values.

 ### Security and privacy issues
 Some current implementations of CanvasRenderingContext2D color correct image resources for the display as they are drawn to the canvas.
 In other words, the canvas is in output referred color space.
 This is a known fingerprinting vulnerability since it exposes the user's display's color profile to scripts via getImageData.
 The current proposal does not solve the fingerprinting issue because it will still exist in legacy-srgb.
 To solve the problem, implementations must color-correct CSS colors, then by extension, legacy-srgb mode will be in the true sRGB color space by virtue of the color matching rules outlined above.
 When that becomes the case, images drawn to canvases will be color corrected to sRGB, which solves the problem.
 There is resistance to adopting this model because going through an sRGB intermediate is lossy compared to directly color correcting images for the display in a single pass (may cause banding and gamut clipping).
 This feature proposal mitigates the lossiness argument thanks to the linear-rec-2020 option.